The Geometry of Memoryless Stochastic Policy Optimization in Infinite-Horizon POMDPs

 \section{Conclusion}

-We described the geometry and algebraic properties of POMDPs and related the rational degree of the discounted state-action frequencies and the expected cumulative reward function to the degree of observability.
-We described the set of feasible state-action frequencies as a basic semialgebraic set, computed explicit expressions for the defining polynomials, and showed it is combinatorially equivalent to the policy polytope under mild conditions.
-In particular, this yields a formulation of the reward maximization problem as the optimization of a linear function subject to polynomial constraints, which extends the dual linear programming formulation of MDPs to the case of POMDPs.
-Based on this and the notion of algebraic degree from polynomial optimization theory, we bounded the number of critical points of the reward function over the polytope of memoryless stochastic policies.
+We described geometric and algebraic properties of POMDPs and related the rational degree of the discounted state-action frequencies and the expected cumulative reward function to the degree of observability.
+We described the set of feasible state-action frequencies as a basic semialgebraic set and computed explicit expressions for the defining polynomials.
+In particular, this yields a polynomial programming formulation of POMDPs extending the linear programming formulation of MDPs.
+Based on this we use polynomial optimization theory to bound the number of critical points of the reward function over the polytope of memoryless stochastic policies.
 Our analysis also yields insights into the optimization landscape, such as the number of connected components of superlevel sets of the expected reward. {Finally, we use a navigation problem in a grid world to demonstrate that the polynomial programming formulation can offer a computationally feasible approach to the reward maximization problem. }

 Our analysis focuses on infinite-horizon problems and memoryless policies with finite state, observation, and action spaces.
 Continuous spaces are interesting avenues, since they occur in real world application like robotics.
 The general bound on the number of critical points in Theorem~\ref{cor:upperboundcriticalpoints} does not exploit the special multi-homogeneous structure of the problem, which could allow for tighter bounds as illustrated in Proposition \ref{prop:blind} for blind controllers.
 Computing polar degrees is a challenging problem that remains to be studied using more sophisticated algebraic tools.
-Possible extensions of our work include the generalization to policies with finite memories as sketched in Appendix~\ref{app:subsec:finitememory}. {It is natural} to explore the implication of our results to solution algorithms for POMDPs, particularly using tools from polynomial optimization, and to identifying policy classes guaranteed to contain maximizers of the reward in POMDPs.
+Possible extensions of our work include the generalization to policies with finite memories as sketched in Appendix~\ref{app:subsec:finitememory}.
+Further, we believe that it is interesting to explore to what extent our results can be used to identify policy classes guaranteed to contain maximizers of the reward in POMDPs.